 The “Mercer Mess” has been a major bottleneck in the Seattle for decades, and has been hindering access to Seattle’s fastest growing neighborhood, South Lake Union.
 The old Mercer and Valley streets couplet was constructed in the late 1950s as a temporary solution intended to provide access to I-5 as it was being built.

-Its circuitous one-way routing slowed traffic and has often led to congestion backing up onto I-5, as well as created conditions that contributed to over 200 accidents that have occurred here every year.
-Its vehicle-based design has been difficult for pedestrians and bicyclists to navigate.
-Finally, the public infrastructure there was obsolete and in poor condition, with pavement, sidewalks, and signals that needed replacement and some utilities along the corridor being over 100 years old.
+Its circuitous one-way routing slowed traffic, often led to congestion backing up onto I-5 and created conditions that contributed to over 200 accidents that occurred nearby each year.
+The vehicle-based design was difficult for pedestrians and bicyclists to navigate and the public infrastructure was obsolete and in poor condition.
+The pavement, sidewalks, and signals need replacement as some utilities along the corridor are over 100 years old.

-While construction on Mercer East won’t be finished until mid-2013, Mercer Street opened to two-way traffic from Dexter Avenue N to I-5 on August 27.
+While construction on Mercer East won’t be finished until fall 2013, Mercer St. opened to two-way traffic from Dexter Ave.
+N to I-5 on August 27, 2012.

-The Mercer West Project will complete the two-way Mercer Street connection between I-5 and Elliott Avenue W and connect neighborhoods to the SR 99 Tunnel by moving construction west of Dexter Avenue N. The project, which will begin construction in early 2013, will widen Mercer Street between Dexter Avenue North and Fifth Avenue North for two-way traffic and modify signals and channelization to convert Mercer and Roy to two-way streets west of Fifth Avenue North.
-Wider sidewalks at the SR 99 Underpass and a continuous bikeway from Dexter Avenue North to Queen Anne Avenue North are also part of Phase 2.
+The Mercer West Project will complete the two-way Mercer Street connection between I-5 and 5th Ave.
+W and connect neighborhoods to the SR 99 Tunnel by moving construction west of Dexter Ave.
+N. The project, which began construction in early 2013, will widen Mercer St. between Dexter Ave.
+N and 5th Ave.
+N for two-way traffic and modify signals and channelization to convert Mercer and Roy to two-way streets west of 5th Ave.
+N. Wider sidewalks at the SR 99 Underpass and a continuous bikeway from Dexter Ave.
+N to Queen Anne Ave.
+N are also part of the West Phase.

 Widened Mercer Underpass